Table of Contents

 Services offered by Nebula Genomics and Viome are very different.
 However, customers interested in their gut and cellular health may also be interested in their predisposition to certain illnesses and sensitivities that a Nebula Genomics test can provide.
 Nebula Genomics offers the most affordable 30x Whole Genome Sequencing service.

 Similar to Viome, the Nebula Genomics test does not provide medical advice.
-However, our 30x Whole Genome Sequencing data is produced in CLIA/CAP-accredited laboratories.
-Thus, physicians and genetic counselors can use our data to provide medical advice.
+However, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
 Individuals who believe they are at risk for a genetic disorder should consult a healthcare provider before taking DNA sequencing tests.

 |Testing method||RNA from gut microbes (stool sample), human RNA (blood sample)||DNA; Whole Genome Sequencing (all 20,000 genes and regulatory regions)|